databrickslabs/feature-factory/README.md

 ## Getting Started
 1. Fork the repo
 2. Replace channel with a concept relevant to your organization
-3. Replace the Feature Family implementations for your otganization (i.e. `ChannelDemoCatalog`)
+3. Replace the Feature Family implementations for your organization (i.e. `ChannelDemoCatalog`)
 4. Implement the Feature Families for each of your organization's concepts
 5. Implement each metric within each Feature Family with the proper logic for the metric
 6. Implement joiners, group_bys and multipliers as necessary